parsec-labs/parsec-website/src/blog/content/Latest-Development-Update.md

 - Should we use <a href="https://en.wikipedia.org/wiki/Unspent_transaction_output">UTXO (Unspent transaction output)</a> merging and UTXO consolidation?
 Should we automatically add it before each transaction? - We decided to add new transaction type in parsec-library that can merge all unspent outputs into one (prevents huge transactions with very big amount of inputs);

 - Should we add colors to UTXOs? - Probably the biggest change during the workshop.
 We added support of multiple tokens into our contract, library and node.
-So our customers will be able to deposit, transfer and exit not only <a href="https://etherscan.io/token/0x9caa3424cb91900ef7ac41a7b04a246304c02d3a">PSC</a>, but other ERC-20 tokens as well.
+So our customers will be able to deposit, transfer and exit not only <a href="https://etherscan.io/token/0x9caa3424cb91900ef7ac41a7b04a246304c02d3a">PSC</a>, but other <a href="https://theethereum.wiki/w/index.php/ERC20_Token_Standard">ERC-20 tokens</a> as well.

 <h3>Computation Without Proof</h3>